Shopify/hydrogen-v1/docs/framework/internationalization.md

 ---
 gid: 16335d29-3334-49d5-bdcc-d9ec832fbffd
 title: Internationalization
-description: Learn how configure support in your Hydrogen app for international merchants and customers.
+description: Learn how configure support in your Hydrogen storefront for international merchants and customers.
 ---

 Internationalization helps merchants expand their business to a global audience by creating shopping experiences in local languages and currencies.
-This guide provides information on configuring localized experiences for merchants and customers in your Hydrogen app.
+This guide provides information on configuring localized experiences for merchants and customers in your Hydrogen storefront.

 ## Default configuration

-You can configure your app's default locale in the Hydrogen configuration file.
-You can also set up dynamic configurations in your Hydrogen app for multiple stores.

-The [Hydrogen configuration file](https://shopify.dev/custom-storefronts/hydrogen/framework/hydrogen-config) contains information that's needed at runtime for routing, connecting to the Storefront API, and many other options.

-You can set your app's default locale and language using the `defaultLocale` and `languageCode` properties in your Hydrogen configuration file.
+You can configure your Hydrogen storefront's default locale and language by setting the `defaultLocale` and `languageCode` properties in the [Hydrogen configuration file](https://shopify.dev/custom-storefronts/hydrogen/framework/hydrogen-config):

-The `defaultLocale` property corresponds to a valid locale identifier used to make the request, using the [IETF language tag nomenclature](https://en.wikipedia.org/wiki/IETF_language_tag).
+- `defaultLocale`: Corresponds to a valid locale identifier used to make the request, using the [IETF language tag nomenclature](https://en.wikipedia.org/wiki/IETF_language_tag).
 The first letter code represents the language, and the second letter code represents the region.

-The `languageCode` property corresponds to the first two characters of `defaultLocale`, using [ISO 639-1 nomenclature](https://shopify.dev/api/storefront/2022-04/enums/languagecode) for language codes supported by Shopify.
+- `languageCode`: Corresponds to the first two characters of `defaultLocale`, using [ISO 639-1 nomenclature](https://shopify.dev/api/storefront/2022-04/enums/languagecode) for language codes supported by Shopify.

-In the following example, the default locale of the app is set to `EN-US` and the language is set to `EN`:
+In the following example, the default locale of the Hydrogen storefront is set to `EN-US` and the language is set to `EN`:

 {% codeblock file, filename: 'hydrogen.config.js' %}
 ```tsx